erluko/flowgridviz/README.md

 pcapviz supports a few REST APIs capable of modifying the application.
-These require the use of [http-signature](https://tools.ietf.org/html/draft-cavage-http-signatures-10) authorization using public keys.
+These require the use of [http-signature](https://tools.ietf.org/html/draft-cavage-http-signatures-10) authentication using public keys.
 Authentication details are described after the list of API endpoints.
 A few informative APIs are available by sending GET requests.
 These are not yet documented.